 The BPCS was established primarily for operating supervisors, the individual who is in the plant at the time a canned food product is packed and processed.
 The school is particularly intended for operating supervisors involved in production of thermally processed low acid and acidified foods.
 Production of these canned foods is covered by FDA regulations.

 Instructional materials (books, lectures, examinations) will be given in the English language.
-Attendees must be proficient in English to attend the school; there will be no additional tutoring given should attendees have difficulty comprehending the material.
+Attendees must be proficient in English to attend the school; there is limited ability for instructors to provide additional tutoring should attendees have difficulty comprehending the material.